chnm/thatcamp-org/wp-content/plugins/author-avatars/readme.txt

 == Description ==

-This plugin makes it easy to *display lists of user avatars* on your (multiuser) blog.
-It also allows to *insert single avatars* for blog users or any email address into a post or page.
-(Great for displaying an image of someone you're talking about.)
+This plugin makes it easy to *display lists of user avatars*, grouped by user roles, on your (multiuser) site.
+It also allows you to *insert single avatars* for blog users or any email address into a post or page - great for displaying an image of someone you're talking about.

+It makes use of built in WordPress (core) functions to retrieve user information and get avatars.

 Avatar lists can be inserted into your sidebar by adding a widget or into posts/pages by using a [shortcode](http://authoravatars.wordpress.com/documentation/authoravatars-shortcode/).
 The plugin comes with a tinymce editor plugin which makes inserting shortcodes very easy.

 Please help with the plugin Translations at https://translate.wordpress.org/projects/wp-plugins/author-avatars.

-Both shortcode and widget can be configured to...
+Both the shortcode and widget can be configured to:

 *   Show a custom title (widget only)
 *   Only show specific user groups and/or hide certain users